dimitarpg13/gymnasium-demo/docs/CartpoleEnvironment.md

 $\dot{x}: \pm 0.5, \pm \infty\ m/s$\
 $\dot{\theta}: \pm 50, \pm \infty\ \degree/s$.

+This yields $3 \times 3 \times 6 \times 3 = 162$ regions corresponding to all of the combinations of the intervals.

 ### Using and Implementing Deep Q Network

 We use $Q$ function to define a target for the current state $s$.